-All incoming mail to the Milwaukee County Jail must meet the following criteria:
+All incoming occupant mail must meet the following criteria:

-- Must have a return address to include full name and full address including apartment number if applicable.
-Any envelope that does not contain the name of the sender will be refused.
+- Must have a return address including full name and full address, apartment number if applicable.
+Any mail that does not include this information will be returned to sender or confiscated.

-- Be delivered by UPS, Federal Express or the United States Postal Service.
+- Sent utilizing UPS, Federal Express or the United States Postal Service.

 - Books must be mailed from the following approved publisher only: Penguin Random House.

-- Envelopes will contain only letters, drawings or appropriate pictures.
-Any pictures sent that are deemed inappropriate will be considered contraband and will be destroyed.
-No musical greeting cards are allowed.
+- Any material sent that is deemed inappropriate will be considered contraband and will be destroyed.

-- No packages will be accepted from online shopping stores, such as shipapackage.net, Amazon, E-Bay, Barnes & Noble or Books-a-Million.
+- No packages will be accepted from online shopping stores.

 All incoming mail will be scanned for contraband prior to delivery.

-While incarcerated in the Milwaukee County Jail, inmates have access to medical, dental and mental health services.
+While incarcerated in the Milwaukee County Jail, occupants have access to medical, dental and mental health services.
 These services are provided by WellPathCare.

 Jail Records and Records and Identification

-Inmates can only make outgoing calls.
+Occupants can only make outgoing calls.
 No incoming calls are allowed.
-Friends and family can put money on an inmate's account, which the inmate can use to purchase phone pre-paid call privileges.
-All other calls made by the inmate are collect calls.
+Friends and family can put money on an occupant's account, which the occupant can use to purchase phone pre-paid call privileges.
+All other calls made by the occupant are collect calls.
 Follow the prompts to accept the call, listen to the pricing options or refuse a call.

-The Milwaukee County Jail provides opportunities for inmates to improve themselves through participation in a variety of education, health, religious programs and support groups.
+The Milwaukee County Jail provides opportunities for occupants to improve themselves through participation in a variety of education, health, religious programs and support groups.